shafali03/CV/README.md

 <div align="center">
   <h1>Shafique Mohammed</h1>

 </div>

 <div align="center">

  [Linkedin](https://www.linkedin.com/in/shafique-mohammed-b65856101/) | [Projects](#project-id) | [Skills](#skill-id)  | [Education](#education-id) | [Experience](#experience-id) | [Blog](https://medium.com/@shaf01sm/career-change-98cca25bf921) | [Portfolio](https://www.shafsm.com/)

 </div>

-I'm Shafique a front end developer based in High Wycombe, and I love creating fun, innovative, accessible and fast website.
+I'm Shafique, a front end developer based in High Wycombe, and I love creating fun, innovative, accessible and fast websites.
 In the past, I've worked in the pharmaceutical industry.
 While working in healthcare, I have discovered numerous opportunities which can provide an active service for the NHS by utilising technology.
 I have spoken to senior management about how unused medicines can effectively distribute from one ward to another, which has the potential of saving up to £20,000 a month, and I received positive feedback for my innovative thinking and my initiative.

-I was obsessed with coding when I created my first website using HTML, CSS and JavaScript since then I've fallen in love with coding and never looked back.
-I'm an enthusiastic front end developer worked as a freelancer before joining Makers.
-A highly motivated person who has an immense will to learn I'm looking for challenging projects to work as front end developer.
+I was obsessed with coding when I created my first website using HTML, CSS and JavaScript, and since then I've fallen in love with coding and never looked back.
+I'm an enthusiastic front end developer and I worked as a freelancer before joining Makers.
+I'm a highly motivated person who has an immense will to learn, and I'm looking for challenging projects to work on as a front end developer.

 <a name="project-id"></a>